daharper/TicTacToe/README.md

 There is a console application included in the solution which randomly pits computer players against each other.
 It keeps statistics and continues until the user hits x.
-Sima Yi and Boris are both unbeaten, but Sima Yi has the better win percentage:
+Sima Yi and Boris are both unbeaten:

 ![ConsoleScreenShot](https://github.com/daharper/TicTacToe/assets/2164086/a6aa7608-5e5f-4080-94cb-684c348c2b4d)